 You can generally “backdate” a depreciation schedule by up to two years.

 In essence, you will need to amend your tax returns and include the depreciation numbers that you have missed out on.

 The depreciation report starts from the date you settled on the property – not from when you engage the quantity surveyor to prepare your depreciation schedule.

 There are two key steps you must take to backdate depreciation properly:

-- Work with a QS to create a full depreciation schedule for your property.
-Your QS will inform you which items can be claimed.
+- Work with a quantity surveyor to create a full depreciation schedule for your property.
+They will inform you which items can be claimed.
 They will also discuss rental property depreciation rates with you.

 - Bring the depreciation schedule to your accountant.
 He or she should alter your tax returns so that you claim for all of the depreciation you’re entitled to.

 Can I claim depreciation on old properties or is it just new ones?

 The laws changed in 2017 and there is a big difference between claiming depreciation on new property compared to second-hand property.

 If you acquired a second-hand residential property with a settlement date of 10 May 2017 or later, and it contains “previously used” depreciating assets, you will no longer be able to claim depreciation on those assets.